-This simple Korean broccoli recipe is a great side dish for any Asian main meal.
-A simple sesame dressing adds the flavour punch that the vibrantly green broccoli needs.
+This simple Korean broccoli recipe is a great vegetable side dish for any Asian main meal.
+The classic Korean side dish gets a big flavour boost from the easy sesame dressing.

 Best of all?
-This Korean broccoli side dish only takes a couple of minutes to put together.
+This easy Korean broccoli banchan only takes a few minutes to put together.
+And it’s naturally vegan and gluten-free.

 I include instructions for blanching broccoli in the recipe card, but you can also steam broccoli.
 Just don’t overcook it.
-The broccoli should retain a fresh crunch and beautiful green hue.
+The broccoli should retain a fresh crunch and bright green hue.

 Korean broccoli ingredients and substitutions